 Group Life and Long Term Disability insurance shall be continued as was the case prior to this leave subject to any conditions set by the underwriters.

-Residents shall be entitled to paid leave to attend educational events at their discretion, which are relevant to their academic program, recommended by their Program Director and approved by the Assistant Dean of Postgraduate Medical Education.
-The leave available shall be a minimum of seven (7) and a maximum of twelve (12) calendar days per year inclusive of travel time and shall not accumulate from year to year.
+Residents shall be entitled to paid leave to attend educational events at their discretion, which are relevant to their academic program, recommended by their Program Director and approved by the Associate Dean of Postgraduate Medical Education.
+The leave available shall be a minimum of seven (7) and a maximum of twelve (12) regular weekdays per academic year inclusive of travel time and shall not accumulate from year to year.
+Weekends do not require the use of education leave days, as they are not regular workdays.
 College mandated education or training is considered part of the residency program and therefore does not require the use of education leave.

 A Resident shall receive paid leave to sit the following examinations:

 The period of paid leave shall comprise the following: the day prior to outbound travel, the day of outbound travel, one (1) or two (2) days as required to attend the actual examination, and one (1) day for return travel.
 When travel is not required, the period of paid leave shall comprise of the day prior to the exam, and one (1) or two (2) days as required to attend the actual examination.

 Residents will not be scheduled on call three (3) weeks prior to each of their written and oral components of their Royal College Subspecialty Exam or College of Family Physician Exam.
 The remaining week of the twenty-eight (28) day rotation will not incur additional on call as a result.

 Leave for any reason specified in Articles 13.1 to 13.5 inclusive shall not be deducted from regular vacation entitlement.

-Residents shall be entitled to a minimum of thirty-six (36) consecutive hours leave immediately prior to the commencement of a training program or elective which requires a move from one (1) location to another.
+Residents shall be entitled to a minimum of thirty-six (36) consecutive hours leave immediately prior to the commencement of a training program, elective, or fellowship which requires a move from one (1) location to another.